 The exams are generally taken at the end of the student's sixth quarter (second year), although this timing is dependent on the course work essential for the student's program.
 The student must have completed ALL course work requirements prior to the written and oral qualifying exams.
-The Graduate Advisor and the Chair of the Qualifying Exam Committee will check the student's file to ensure that he/she can proceed to the next step.
+To check, log into your Degree Works profile.
 The student should meet individually with each examination committee member to discuss the materials that the student is responsible for during the written and oral qualifying exams.

-- 2. Composition of the Qualifying Exam Committee - B. The Qualifying Committee consists of five members.
+2. Composition of the Qualifying Exam Committee

+- B. The Qualifying Committee consists of five members.
 Please consult the Graduate Division Rules for the formation of your qualifying committee.
 The student should select the members of the Qualifying Exam Committee with the aid of the major professor and Graduate Advisor.
 The selection is subject to approval by Graduate Division.
 The student's major professor is not permitted to serve on this committee. - C. Scheduling of the Qualifying Exam - D. The student should contact each committee member to ensure that they are willing to serve on the qualifying exam and to establish a tentative date and time for the written and oral exams.
 It is suggested that this be accomplished at least two months prior to the oral examination date.
 In order to officially nominate your qualifying committee, please go to R'Grad on R'web and choose the Nomination Qualifying Committee (Form 2).
 Submit this form at least two months before your exam date.
 You must receive an official confirmation and approval of your qualifying committee from Graduate Division before sitting for you exams.
 If you take your exam before official approval from Graduate Division, your exam may be invalidated.